UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 </choice>

 **Example:**
-_Predicting whether you should bicycle to work tomorrow based on the weather forecast._
+_Predicting a cereal's manufacturer given the nutritional information._

 <choice  id="4">
 <opt text="Classification" correct="true">

 Good job!
-We are predicting a categorical value (Bike/Not bike) and therefore this is an example of classification.
+We are predicting a categorical value and therefore this is an example of classification.

 </opt>